Polypants/threejs_tutorial/README.md

 `gl_Position` is the output position of the current vertex.

-`projectionMatrix` and `modelViewMatrix` are built-in uniforms provided by ThreeJS.
+`projectionMatrix` and `modelViewMatrix` are built-in variables passed in by ThreeJS.

-`projectionMatrix` is used to convert 3D world units into 2D screen-space.

-`viewMatrix` an inverse of our PerspectiveCamera's world matrix.

-`modelMatrix` the model-space matrix of our Mesh.

-`modelViewMatrix` is a combination of the view and model matrix.

 We won't be able to see the object yet.
 This is because we haven't given it any colour.

 In the `shader.frag` we'll add the following code inside the `main()` function.

 ```
-gl_FragColor = vec4(1, 1, 1, 1.0);
+gl_FragColor = vec4(1.0, 1.0, 1.0, 1.0);
 ```

 `gl_FragColor` is the variable that determines the colour of the fragment.
 So the above code is setting each face to white.

-The fourth parameter isn't opacity (or alpha).
-It's ...

 And now we can see the object with it's animation.

 ## Updating the colour

-To be able to update the colour, we'll need to be able to pass information between our two shaders.
+To be able to update the colour, we'll need use the `varying` variable we setup earlier.
-This is exactly what `varying` variables are used for.

-### What's a Varying Variable?

-`varying` variables are for passing values between vertex and fragment shaders.

-We'll modify `dist` to a `varying` variable and then use it in the fragment shader to update the colour.
-First, we'll need to initialize it outside the `main()` to make it global and add the keyword `varying`.

-Add the following code to the tops of both `shader.vert` and `shader.frag`.
+Add the following code to the tops of the `shader.frag`.

 ```
 varying float dist;
 ```

-We can now remove `float` from in front of `dist` inside the `main()` function of `shader.vert`.

 Now, the value of `dist` is shared between the two files.